nyuhuyang/RNAseq_pipeline/README.md

 This RNA-Seq Analysis pipeline has four sections:

 1) Alignment and Counts<br />
 Including STAR alignment, Samtools sort, HTSeq Count, and Cufflinks.
-Most be performed in the high-performance computing enviroment.
+Must be performed in the high-performance computing enviroment.

 2) Call Somatic mutations and annotate vcf<br />
 Including Mpileup, Varscan, and SnpEff.
 Preferably be performed in the high-performance computing enviroment.